My learning diary

 react-hook-form validations

 Feeling a little abashed about leaving a bug unresolved for the day, but I want a break and keep the team posted.
-And I also want to share what I have learnt.
-However, if you know what’s the problem with my commit, please do not hesitate to reach out!
+And I also want to share what I’ve learnt.
+However, if you know what’s the problem with my commit, please don’t hesitate to reach out!

 Though, this was not a default behaviour in react-hook-form.
 So I had to do the following: